G-Conard/g-conard.github.io/index.md

 ## 2021 NSF Graduate Research Fellowship Program

-This past fall, I applied to the 2021 [NSF GRFP](https://www.nsfgrfp.org/).
-While my interests have shifted slightly away from human-robot interaction since I applied, my <a href="documents/Conard-NSF-GRFP-GraduateResearchPlan.pdf" target="_blank">Graduate Research Plan Statement</a> still captures one of my interest areas in robotics and reflects my ability to investigate the literature and develop a research plan.
+This past spring, I was honored to receive a 2021 [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/), without which I would not have been able to go to graduate school this year.
+While my interests also include terrestrial robotic locomotion and mechatronics, my <a href="documents/Conard-NSF-GRFP-GraduateResearchPlan.pdf" target="_blank">Graduate Research Plan Statement</a> captures my interest in gesture-based communication and human-robot interaction as well as reflects my ability to investigate the literature and develop a research plan.

 ## Coursework
 ### ME 331: Instrumentation and Data Acquisition